-Due to the large spacing between consecutive bunches, there is no crossing angle required at the IP and consequently no angle between the tunnel axis of the two linacs.
+Due to the large spacing between consecutive bunches, there is no crossing angle required at the IP.
 The beams are deflected by electrostatic separators, having passed the interaction region and the large aperture, superconducting quadrupole doublet.
-A tunnel length of about 1.2 km between the IP and the ends of either superconducting linac is needed for the beam delivery system [15] containing beam collimation systems, beam diagnostics and orbit correction elements, and the final focus system, demagnifying the beam size and correcting chromatic effects.
+A tunnel length of about 1.2 km between the IP and the ends of either superconducting linac is needed for the beam delivery system [15] containing beam collimation systems, beam diagnostics and orbit correction elements, and the final focus system, demagnifying the beam size and correcting chromatic effects [27].
 These tunnel sections also house the beam dumps and the positron source.